Digital vs Traditional Marketing

 #2.
 Negative Feedback and Hate Comments

 We all know how negative the internet can be.
 Often people leave true or false complaints and overall negative comments about the brand’s products and/or customer service.
-Due to anonymity on the web, it is easier to spread hate, and nobody can really control it.
+Due to anonymity on the web, it is easier to spread negativity, and nobody can really control it.
 Sometimes, such comments can damage the reputation of a brand and push away the prospects.

 #3.
 A Constant Need to Acquire New Skills and Update Tools